+A risk analysis must be performed in a team for several reasons: risk analysis is a creative task that requires knowledge of professionals in different specialties, and one person cannot cover all required knowledge fields.
+Complex problems are often solved in discussions resulting in original solutions, which require team work.
 Obviously, the composition of the risk analysis team is of primary importance for the quality of the work.
 Here the professional experience of the participants plays a key role, since the objective of the analysis is to identify events that have not yet occurred.
-It is a creative task to identify the hazards, but also to define risk-reducing measures.
-Thus, different professions must be represented in the team, including chemists, chemical engineers, engineers, automation engineers, and operators.
-When a new process is to be analysed, the experience gained during process development should be available to the team, hence members of the process development team must be represented in the risk analysis.
+It is a creative task not only to identify the hazards but also to define risk-reducing measures.
+Thus, besides the risk owner who is in general a plant manager, different professions must be represented in the team, including chemists, chemical engineers, mechanical engineers, and automation engineers.
+It is highly advisable that an operator or a shift leader who has a good knowledge of the plant situation is also present.
+Depending on the nature of the process, safety experts in explosion protection, toxicology, and so on may also take part in some sessions.
+Each member of the risk analysis team bares the responsibility of his own field of knowledge.
+When a new process is to be analyzed, the experience gained during process development should be available to the team; hence members of the process development team must be represented in the risk analysis.
 The plant manager, who is the risk owner, takes a determining part in the analysis.